Beverly Lynn Bennett

 If your diet is generally full of lots of servings of fruits, veggies, and grains on a daily basis, maybe you only need a multivitamin with the basics—vitamins A, B, C, D, E, and so on—with levels that are below or bring you up to 100 percent of your RDAs.
 With an adequate diet, you also receive many nutrients, and you don’t want to put your levels over the top or at a point where they actually start doing you harm instead of good. more→

 For many, baked beans are a must-have for any picnic or family get-together.
 In this sure-to-please recipe, tender navy beans are flavored with bits of onions and covered in a rich and tangy sauce enhanced with molasses.
 Traditionally, Boston baked beans are made by slowly cooking the sauce-covered beans in a low-temperature oven for several hours.
-Low temp … long hours—sound familiar?
+Low temp … long hours — sound familiar?
 That’s exactly what a slow cooker does!
-Reprinted with permission from The Complete Idiot’s Guide® to Vegan Slow-cooking* by Beverly Bennett (Alpha Books, 2012). more→
+Reprinted with permission from The Complete Idiot’s Guide® to Vegan Slow-cooking* by Beverly Bennett (Alpha Books, 2012).
+Photos by Evan Atlas. more→

-This sweet caramel sauce makes a great addition to pies and ice creams, but you should try it along with the Pumpkin Bread Pudding!
-Contributed by Beverly Lynn Bennett (reprinted by permission of the author), author of Vegan Bites* and other titles*. more→
+This sweet vegan caramel sauce makes a great topping for pies, ice cream, cakes, and bread puddings.
+Try it over Pumpkin Bread Pudding for an amazing treat!
+Contributed by Beverly Lynn Bennett (reprinted by permission of the author), author of Vegan Bites* and other titles*.
+Photo by Hannah Kaminsky. more→

 This vegan cheddar cheese spread is made with raw cashews and sun-dried tomatoes and requires no cooking.
 Serve as a spread for raw veggies, fruit, crackers, slices of bread, or for sandwiches.
 From The Complete Idiot’s Guide to Vegan Cooking* by Beverly Lynn Bennett and Ray Sammartano. more→